 Before diving into your favourite brands to shop, ask yourself, are any of them sustainable and Canadian?
-It’s always great to make a conscious effort to support local brands that strive to reduce its carbon footprint.
+It’s always great to make a conscious effort to support local brands that strive to reduce their carbon footprint.
 Surprisingly, even some large retailers have begun to direct manufacturing in an eco-conscious way.
 Showing love for companies who prioritize these efforts helps to reduce the harmful effects of the fast-fashion industry on the earth.

 Here are sustainable Canadian brands to have on your radar.